csalgo70/DevLabs/HDInsight.md

-## Using Resource Manager REST API to perform some of the HDInsight actions
+## Using Resource Manager REST API to perform some of the HDInsight actions by Kannan Sundararajan

 ### Authenticate